MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/migrate-to-sharepoint-online/migration-assessment-scan-long-onedrive-urls.md

 Notice the URL is now 4 characters longer than it was before.
 Depending on how the UPNs are formed at your company, the change in length may be larger.

-If the previous file in the source environment was 255 characters, the length after migration would be 259 characters, which is over the limit that the database supports. **This would result in content that fails to migrate.**
+If the previous file in the source environment was 255 characters, the length after migration would be 259 characters.

 We have identified 4 different locations in which failures are likely to occur due to long URLs.
 As a result, we have 4 different reports concerning long URLs.
 The Scan Result Reports section covers each report along with the remediation that needs to occur.